edgarsilva948/aftctl/docs/aftctl_deploy.md

 ### Options

 ```
   -h, --help   help for deploy
-      --profile string   Use a specific AWS profile from your credential file.
-      --region string    Use a specific AWS region, overriding the AWS_REGION environment variable.
 ```

 ### Options inherited from parent commands

 ```
       --color string   Surround certain characters with escape sequences to display them in color on the terminal.
 Allowed options are [auto never always] (default "auto")
-      --debug          Enable debug mode.
 ```

 ### SEE ALSO